 Episode 3 Review Update.
 (45 minute runtime) Violence stepped up to Marvel level for this episode with more weapons usage, superhero powers and fight sequences.
 A few mildly suspenseful moments for little kids.
 Language includes mild insults like “dumb” and “stupid,” one mention of “oh my g-d” (much more toned down for this episode thankfully) and one “d@mned.”
 Adult themes very mild for this episode.
 One punchline comment regarding alcohol.
 Cultural dancing featured.
 It’s such a clash of culture, awkward teen, and superhero – but it works.
 Marvel steps it up a level for episode 3.
 Storyline dots are connecting.
 Lots of Marvel Easter Eggs.

 Episode 4 Review Update.
 (45 minute runtime) Violence intensifies for this episode with more fight scenes, weapons usage and multiple implied killings.
 Language is also intensified with one swear word, “b@stard,” and four “oh g-d” or “oh my g-d” phrases.
 Adult themes overall very mild.
 Marvel definitely steps up this episode with more superhero-esque story, cultural influences and fight sequences.
 Overall, I loved the Pakistani vibes and Iman’s portrayal of Ms. Marvel in this episode.
-No end credit scene, but new mid credit backgrounds with artwork.
+No end credit scene, but new mid credit backgrounds with animated artwork.

 Ms. Marvel Age Rating for Kids?